Harris's Two TDs Power Bombers Past Elks 30-3; Winnipeg Wins Sixth Straight

 By Judy Owen, The Canadian Press

+WINNIPEG — Andrew Harris and the Winnipeg Blue Bombers offence knew at halftime they were far from playing their best ball.
+He did something about it.

-WINNIPEG — Andrew Harris ran for 150 yards and two touchdowns as the Winnipeg Blue Bombers extended their win streak to six games with a 30-3 rout of the Edmonton Elks on Friday.
+Harris ran for two fourth-quarter touchdowns as Winnipeg extended its win streak to six games with a 30-3 rout of the Edmonton Elks on Friday.

+“In the fourth there and later in the third, our O-line kinda put it together and started opening some big holes there,” Harris said.

+“We really wore that defence down, so we were able to accumulate some good yardage and have some success in the run game.
+They just dogged it out.”

-It was the 27th time in his 11-year career that the Winnipeg-born Harris has rushed for more than 100 yards in a game.
-He scored both his TDs in the fourth quarter.
+The Winnipeg-born running back chalked up 150 rushing yards, the 27th time in his 11-year career he’s ran for more than 100 yards in a game.

 The Bombers boosted their CFL-leading record to 8-1, while the Elks suffered their fourth straight loss and fell to 2-6.